feiskyer/kube-copilot/README.md

   Kubernetes Copilot powered by OpenAI

 Options:
   --version  Show the version and exit.
-  --short       Disable verbose information of copilot execution steps --model TEXT  OpenAI model to use for copilot execution, default is
-                gpt-3.5-turbo
   --help     Show this message and exit.

 Commands:
   audit     audit security issues for a Pod